Neymar and Lionel Messi booed by PSG fans in win over Bordeaux

 Bordeaux remain bottom of the table and are now a point behind Metz, who drew 0-0 with Lens.

+Marseille move into second place on goals scored following a 4-1 win at Brest, with Nice dropping to third after their 0-0 draw 0-0 at Montpellier on Saturday.

+Lorient climbed out of the relegation zone with a 2-0 victory at fellow strugglers Clermont, while Reims won 1-0 at Angers despite having Anastasios Donis sent off after 34 minutes.
+The home side were also reduced to 10 men in the closing seconds with the dismissal of Vincent Manceau.

-In LaLiga, Sevilla’s title challenge suffered another blow after they were held 1-1 at Rayo Vallecano, a sixth draw in their last eight league matches which leaves Julen Lopetegui’s side seven points behind leaders Real Madrid.
+Sevilla’s title challenge in LaLiga suffered another blow as they were held 1-1 at Rayo Vallecano, a sixth draw in their last eight league matches which leaves Julen Lopetegui’s side seven points behind leaders Real Madrid.

 Bebe gave the home side the lead just a minute into the second half, with Thomas Delaney equalising shortly after the hour mark.